 Meet the Directors

-Through an appeal process Calvin eventually received his patent but his battle to get his invention to market was not over.
-He faced another hurdle when a major manufacture stole his idea and sold the invention internationally.
+Through an appeal process Calvin eventually received his patent but his battle to get his invention to additional markets was not over.
+He faced another hurdle when a major manufacturer stole his idea and sold the invention internationally.
 Despite limited financial resources, Calvin persevered and ended up settling out of court in a patent infringement suit.
 Calvin’s experience shows that many inventors fall victims to so-called invention promotion firms that promise much but deliver little.
 Calvin started Chicago Inventors Organization so that other inventors would not have to go through the trials and tribulations he did.

 Calvin Flowers has a B.S. in Mathematics from Chicago State University.